quantumish/sift/README.md

 ![img](https://i.imgur.com/aWEaqFI.png)

-Part of this is because we skipped an important step: SIFT usually filters out keypoints that lie along lines/edges because they're invariant to translation - they're also especially bad for our more gradient-centric method since the gradient direction for edges are going to be similar to other edges in most cases.
+Part of this is because we skipped an important step: SIFT usually filters out keypoints that lie along lines/edges because they're invariant to translation along the direction of the line (and also not very rotation-invariant).
+They're also especially bad for our more gradient-centric method since the gradient direction for edges are going to be similar to other edges in most cases.
 SIFT removes these points via *principal curvatures*, aka confusing math I don't get, but I figured I could get similar results by using the Hough transform on to find lines.

 So, I ran the image through a Canny edge detector (so that the Hough results would be less noisy), then ran a Hough transform to get the lines in the image.
 From there, I found the minimum distance to a line segment for all the keypoints, and filtered out any that were too close.
 One downside of this method is that without a bunch of parameter tuning, this step can be overeager (removing actually good keypoints because it thinks there's a line nearby).